nabousaab/FordGoBike_Explanatory_Dataset/README.md

  - We have a lot of empty rows that I do recommend to drop them
  - We should also drop the columns that have no value to our exploratory and explanatory plotting.

+# The main task is to be able to draw a univariate and bivariate plots than can provide more information on the relationship between variables.
+ - How does one or many categorical variables effect each other

 ## How does the Dataset Structure ?
 - The data we are evaluating is for FordGoBike 2019,
 - We have cleaned the data and saved it under a new folder called bikes_clean.